 You need to know

-The Federal Circuit Court and Family Courts may make orders for child maintenance payments for children who are not covered under the child support legislation.
-This includes parents whose children are over 18.
+The Federal Circuit Court and Family Courts may make orders for child maintenance payments for children who aren't covered under the child support legislation.

 Child support and your Family Tax Benefit Part A